CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/first-quantum-job.md

 ```
 ### Decomposing the circuit (*Optional*)

 The next step is optional and where the quantum circuit into you've just created into it's *basis gates*.
 These basis gates are the actual quantum gates on the quantum computer.
-The process of decomposition involves turning the above Hadamard and Controlled-X gates into something that can be physically run on the quantum computer.
-Helmi's basis gates are the two-qubit Control-Z and a the one-qubit rotational gate around the x-y plane.
+The process of decomposition involves turning the above Hadamard and controlled-x gates into something that can be physically run on the quantum computer.
+Helmi's basis gates are the two-qubit controlled-z and a the one-qubit rotational gate around the x-y plane.
 In Qiskit these are defined in the backend and can be printed with `backend.operation_names`.

 ```python
 circuit_decomposed = transpile(circuit, backend=backend)